 - Choose a weight so that the last reps (15 through 20) are difficult but you can still do them with proper form.
 Too easy?
 Add a few pounds.
 Too hard?
 Drop a few.

 - Try to move quickly from one exercise to the next.
-This helps keep heart rate up which means more calorie burn for you.
+This helps keep your heart rate up which means more calorie burn for you.

 - Do this workout twice a week and you’ll start to see the difference.

 - To burn fat faster, make sure you’re following a fat-burning meal plan.
 Hint: You can burn fat faster with your fork than you can with weights… especially when you eat the right way for your unique Metabolic Type.
 To learn your unique metabolic type, take my metabolic type quiz & free training.